Zigzag Phase Transition in Quantum Wires

 The long-range value of the zigzag correlation yields the order parameter of the phase transition, $M_{zz}$.
 We estimate $M^2_{zz}$ by averaging over the long-range part of the correlation,

 $M_{zz}$ is related to the amplitude of the zigzag structure---it is half the width between the two zigzag rows.
-Fig.\,\ref{fig:zza_corrfun_scaled} shows the order parameter at $\omega = 0.1$ and $0.6$ as a function of $r_s$ (scaled in units of $r_0$). $M_{zz}$ increases sharply at the transition from the linear phase to the zigzag phase.
+Fig.\,\ref{fig:zza_corrfun_scaled} shows the order parameter at $\omega = 0.1$ and $0.6$ as a function of $r_s$ (scaled in units of $r_0$).
+The fine scale non-monotonic behavior in both data sets is an indication of the error coming from the VMC optimization step.

+$M_{zz}$ increases sharply at the transition from the linear phase to the zigzag phase.
 As with the pair densities and correlation functions, $M_{zz}$ shows the same generic behavior at $\omega = 0.6$ as at $0.1$---behavior consistent with that of a continuous phase transition.
 The transition occurs at a scaled density close to the classical value for $\omega = 0.1$ but at a considerably lower scaled density for $\omega = 0.6$.
 In both cases, the behavior near the transition differs qualitatively from the classical case~\cite{meyer_2009_jphys}, highlighting its quantum nature.
 As the system evolves at higher density from the zigzag to the liquid-like phase, $M_{zz}$ decreases gradually.

 In conclusion, we have demonstrated that the linear to zigzag transition occurs at parameters relevant to experiments in quantum wires.
 A transition to a phase with long-range zigzag correlations occurs even in narrow wires where large quantum fluctuations smear out density correlations; the quantum phase transition in these wires differs substantially from the classical case.
 Future work will examine other signatures of this transition; in addition, the role of spin and finite temperature at intermediate interaction strength remains unexplored.